 The Belfast Music Society was founded in 1921 to promote the performance and enjoyment of classical chamber music.
-Initially a branch of the British Music Society, from 1921 to 1983 the society continued to organise concerts, bringing some of the most eminent musicians in Europe to entertain Belfast audiences.
+Initially a branch of the British Music Society, from 1921 to 1983 the society brought some of the most eminent musicians in Europe to entertain Belfast audiences.
 The name changed to Belfast Music Society in 1983.
-Its programme of concerts has been one of the mainstays of Belfast’s musical and cultural life, providing access to an extensive repertoire of quality chamber music.
+The Society’s programme of concerts has been one of the mainstays of Belfast’s musical and cultural life, providing access to an extensive repertoire of quality chamber music.

 Belfast Music Society is funded by the Arts Council of Northern Ireland, and has successfully forged links with key partners including the BBC and Queen’s University, as well as with other music promoters in the city.
 Partnership is an important part of the BMS ethos, one of the reasons for the Society’s longevity in changing times.